niharraval01/SQL_Projects/README.md

 has the highest attrition rate gap across the group.

+FILE_2
+ 1) Import the dataset in a SQL database using SQL workbench and write down SQL Query to Create a group based on gender column and provide below statistics

 Questions I've solved: Customer-Churn
-Import the dataset in a SQL database using SQL workbench and write down SQL Query to Create a group based on gender column and provide below statistics:

 1. Average Monthly charges for all groups.
 2. Max Monthly and Total charges groupwise.
 3. Min Monthly and Total charges groupwise.